Dreamside

-Dreamside is a fantasy novel by Graham Joyce first published in the United Kingdom by Pan Books in 1991.
+Dreamside is a fantasy novel by British author Graham Joyce, first published in the United Kingdom by Pan Books in 1991.
 It was later reprinted in the United States by Tor Books in 2000.
-The novel's primary theme is the power of the subconscious and the futility of attempting to escape the past.
+The novel's primary themes are the power of the subconscious and the futility of attempting to escape the past.

 Joyce wrote Dreamside in the late-1980s while living on the Greek islands of Lesbos and Crete.
 He sold the book in 1989.
 Dreamside was later translated into French by Thomas Bauduret and published as L'enfer du rêve in France in May 1995.

 Plot introduction

-The novel deals with four British college students.
-They are drawn together by a study funded by the Psychology Department that is in need of student volunteers.
-The study deals with lucid dreaming.
-The study group dwindles over the span of the semester until there is a core group left: Lee, Ella, Brad, and Honora.
+The novel revolves around four British college students who are drawn together as volunteers in a study on lucid dreaming.
+The study group dwindles over the span of the semester until only four students, Lee, Ella, Brad, and Honora, are left.

-The four dreamers, led by Professor L. P. Burns, take the role of paid researchers for an experimental field of study: shared lucid dreaming.
-They manage to create a pocket of shared space that they call "Dream side" and begin experimenting with different phenomena.
-But venturing to Dream-side has a number of unexpected side-effects: it becomes more and more difficult for the dreamers to separate the two worlds.
-Then one day, an act of violence shatters the students' trust in one another and they put Dream side behind them once and for all.
+Led by Professor L. P. Burns, the remaining students accept the role of paid researchers for an experimental field of study: shared lucid dreaming.
+They create a pocket of shared space they refer to as, "Dream side" and begin to experiment with several phenomena.
+But venturing to Dream-side has a number of unexpected side-effects: it becomes increasingly difficult for the dreamers to separate their lucid dreams and reality.
+This builds to an act of violence that shatters the students' trust in one another.
+The four decide to put Dream side behind them for good.